 This salad is perfect on its own or a great pairing to the Garlic Pizza Bread.
 If entertaining, brunching and lunching are your thing, try these ideas:

 - Haloumi Wrap

 - Roast Chicken Salad (using store bought chicken)

 - Watermelon Cucumber Feta Salad

-Or check out all salad recipes for inspo!
+Or check out all of my salad recipes for inspiration!

 PIN and save the recipe for later!

 Healthy Panzanella Salad